benkimo6i/SE-Programming_cheatsheet/README.md

 ## What

-The name says it all, this is essentially a study guide/cheatsheet of sorts for anyone to refer to whether they would like to know more about software engineering/computer programming, have an interview coming up, or just want to make the world a better place.
+The name says it all, this is essentially a study guide/cheatsheet of sorts for anyone to refer to, whether they would like to know more about software engineering/computer programming, have an interview coming up, or just want to make the world a better place.

 ## Why

-After horribly bombing a software engineering interview and going through a depressive period where I questioned my ability and skills to work in this field, I decided I wasn't going to just sit around and let life knock me down anymore.
-I decided to never let myself be that ignorant and unprepared, so I started gathering some useful information that any developer, programmer, engineer should know but for one reason or another do not know.
+After horribly bombing a software engineering interview I decided I wasn't going to ever let that happen again, so I started gathering common interview questions, explanations to basic concepts, and useful information so that no developer, programmer, engineer should go though what I went through.
+The goal is to build a simple starter kit for those new to software engineering/programming, or need to review for an interview.

 ## How